daattali/beautiful-jekyll/capstone/proposal.md

 ### MDS Vancouver or MDS Computational Linguistics

 The MDS Vancouver program covers all aspects of data science, including topics of data wrangling, vizualisation, statistics and machine learning, amongst others.
 You can read more about the program [here](https://masterdatascience.ubc.ca/programs/vancouver) and can see the [About](/capstone/about) page to learn more about the type of projects MDS Vancouver addresses in capstone.
 The MDS Computational Linguistics program covers similar topics to MDS Vancouver but with a focus on teaching skills to turn language-related data into knowledge and to build AI that can interpret human language.
-You can read more about the program [here](https://masterdatascience.ubc.ca/programs/vancouver) and can see the [MDS Computational Linguistic Capstone website](https://ubc-mds-cl.github.io/about) page to learn more about the type of projects MDS Computational Linguistic addresses in capstone.
+You can read more about the program [here](https://masterdatascience.ubc.ca/programs/vancouver) and can see the [MDS Computational Linguistics Capstone website](https://ubc-mds-cl.github.io/about) page to learn more about the type of projects MDS Computational Linguistics addresses in capstone.